DeepGraphLearning/torchprotein-site/_pages/benchmark.md

 - **Task type** - Residue-pair Classification
 - **Dataset statistics** - #Train: 25,299 &nbsp; #Validation: 224 &nbsp; #Test: 40
 - **Evaluation metric** - L/5 Precision (L: protein sequence length) on the test set (the higher, the better)
+- **Dataset splitting scheme** - Adopt the splits of ProteinNet; use the data of CASP12 for test.
+- **Description** - Models are asked to estimate whether each pair of residues contact or not (binary classification).

 | Rank |          Method          |   Test L/5 Precision    | Reference |             External data              |   #Params   |          Hardware           |
 |:----:|:------------------------:|:-----------------------:|:---------:|:--------------------------------------:|:-----------:|:---------------------------:|